top of page

 Ready to Start?
 Here’s How

 “Where do I even begin?”
-The good news is that there are no rules here.
+The first thing to do is to get yourself a journal.
+After that, the good news is that there are no rules here.
 You don’t have to be a writer or follow any structure.
 Just start.
 Here are a few tips:

 ● Choose a time: Maybe it’s first thing in the morning, or right before bed.
 Carve out a little time for yourself, even if it’s just 10 minutes.